 - 6.0 BUILDING SETBACKS.
 (NR 115.05(1)(b)) Permitted building setbacks shall be established to conform to health, safety and welfare requirements, preserve natural beauty, reduce flood hazards and avoid water pollution. - 6.1 SHORELAND SETBACKS.
-(NR115.05(1)(b)1) Unless exempt under section 6.1(1), or reduced under section 6.2, a setback of 75 feet from the ordinary high-water mark of any navigable water to the nearest part of a building or structure shall be required for all buildings and structures. - (1) EXEMPT STRUCTURES.
-(NR 115.05(1)(b)1m) and s.
-59.692(1k)(a)(6).
+(NR 115.05(1)(b)1) Unless exempt under section 6.1(1), or reduced under section 6.2, a setback of 75 feet from the ordinary high-water mark of any navigable water to the nearest part of a building or structure shall be required for all buildings and structures. - (1) EXEMPT STRUCTURES.
+(NR 115.05(1)(b)1m) and § 59.692(1k)(a)(6).
 All of the following structures are exempt from the shoreland setback standards in section 6.1: - (a) Boathouses that meet the special standards for boathouses within the Town/County Zoning Code, are located entirely above the ordinary high water mark and entirely within the access and viewing corridor, that do not contain plumbing, and are not used for human habitation.
-The roof of a boathouse may be used as a deck provided that: - 1.
-The boathouse has a flat roof. - 2.
-The roof has no side walls or screens. - 3.
-The roof may have a railing that meets the Department of Safety and Professional Services standards. - (b) Open-sided and screened structures such as gazebos, decks, patios and screen houses in the shoreland setback area that satisfy the requirements in s.
-59.692(1v), Stats: - 1.
-The part of the structure that is nearest to the water is located at least 35 feet landward from the ordinary-high water mark. - 2.
-The floor area of all the structures in the shoreland setback area will not exceed 200 square feet. - 3.
-The structure that is the subject of the request for special zoning permission has no sides or has open or screened sides. - 4.
-The county must approve a plan that will be implemented by the owner of the property to preserve or establish a vegetative buffer zone that covers at least 70% of the half of the shoreland setback area that is nearest to the water.
-The design of the vegetative buffer zone shall follow the standards for the establishment of a primary buffer, as described in section 13 of this ordinance.
-3 - (c) Fishing rafts that are authorized on the Wolf River and Mississippi River under s.
-30.126, Stats. - (d) Broadcast signal receivers, including satellite dishes or antennas that are one meter or less in diameter and satellite earth station antennas that are 2 meters or less in diameter. - (e) Utility transmission and distribution lines, poles, towers, water towers, pumping stations, well pumphouse covers, private on-site wastewater treatment systems that comply with ch.
-SPS Comm 383,Wis.
-Adm.
-Code, retaining walls used solely for the purpose of retaining soil required for floodplain compliance, retaining walls when used solely for the purpose of controlling erosion on shorelines with greater than 20% slope, and other utility structures that have no feasible alternative location outside of the minimum setback and that employ best management practices to infiltrate or otherwise control storm water runoff from the structure. - (f) Walkways, stairways or rail systems that are necessary to provide pedestrian access to the shoreline, that provide the minimum relief necessary by being constructed in a straight line between the principal structure and the shoreline, and are a maximum of 60-inches in width.
+The roof of a boathouse may be used as a deck provided that: - The boathouse has a flat roof. - (2) The roof has no side walls or screens. - (3) The roof may have a railing that meets the Department of Safety and Professional Services standards. - (b) Open-sided and screened structures such as gazebos, decks, patios and screen houses in the shoreland setback area that satisfy the requirements in § 59.692(1v), Stats: - (1) The part of the structure that is nearest to the water is located at least 35 feet landward from the ordinary-high water mark. - (2) The floor area of all the structures in the shoreland setback area will not exceed 200 square feet. - (3) The structure that is the subject of the request for special zoning permission has no sides or has open or screened sides. - (4) The county must approve a plan that will be implemented by the owner of the property to preserve or establish a vegetative buffer zone that covers at least 70% of the half of the shoreland setback area that is nearest to the water.
+The design of the vegetative buffer zone shall follow the standards for the establishment of a primary buffer, as described in section 13 of this ordinance. - (c) Fishing rafts that are authorized on the Wolf River and Mississippi River under § 30.126, Stats - (d) Broadcast signal receivers, including satellite dishes or antennas that are one meter or less in diameter and satellite earth station antennas that are 2 meters or less indiameter. - (e) Utility transmission and distribution lines, poles, towers, water towers, pumping stations, well pumphouse covers, private on-site wastewater treatment systems that comply with ch.
+SPS Comm 383, Wis.
+Adm.Code, and other utility structures that have no feasible alternative location outside of the minimum setback and that employ best management practices to infiltrate or otherwise control storm water runoff from the structure. - (f) Walkways, stairways or rail systems that are necessary to provide pedestrian access to the shoreline, that provide the minimum relief necessary by being constructed in a straight line between the principal structure and the shoreline, and are a maximum of 60-inches in width. - (g) Devices or systems used to treat runoff from impervious surfaces.

-3 The statutory requirements under s.
-59.692(1v) which require the establishment of a vegetative buffer for the construction of open sided structures is not superseded by s.
-59.692(1f)(a).
+&lt;sup>3 The statutory requirements under § 59.692(1v) which require the establishment of a vegetative buffer for the construction of open sided structures is not superseded by § 59.692(1f)(a).